ehdusjenny/NamiWebsite/md/tech/oop_concepts.md

 </div>

 ## Inheritance
+Inheritance in Java can be done in two ways: extending a superclass, or implementing an interface.
+Let's first look at extending a superclass.

+### extends
 A class can *inherit* attributes and methods from another class.
 Let's say all animals can have emotions, run, jump and bite.
 When we want to create a `Cat` class, it seems a bit redundant to create the same functions that the Dog class already has.
 So let's create a **superclass** called `Animal` that encompasses all things that both dogs and cats can do.

 ### Example 1